 With most of our partners we work for many years and new companies are always visited before we start production with them.
 We believe working with these companies will help them to grow sustainably and to compete in an ever-changing world, whilst generating an income for local craftspeople and their families.

 The ecological footprint we make as a company goes beyond the raw materials we use.
 In every production process, there are rest or waste materials.
 All wood that remains after production is used for other purposes.
 If pieces are large enough, small decoration items are made, like our wooden letters.
 Sawdust and the smallest pieces are also collected used as a fuel for heating up the drying kilns, where the wood is dried to get the moisture level down.

 A part of our product range is made solely from waste material.
-This allows us to use repaired goods that would have otherwise been thrown away into scrapyards and landfill, to now be given a new lease of life functionality.
+This allows us to use repaired goods that would have otherwise been thrown away into scrapyards and landfill, to now be given a new functionality.

 After production is completed we are packing our goods with recyclable carton.
 We are constantly looking for ways to minimize the use of plastics in packaging.
 For example, for our webshop we are using recycled paper sheets in the carton boxes instead of the often used synthetic foams.

 The goods are shipped from Asia to Europe with full containers, by large container ships.
 These container ships run on heavy fuel oil and in total make a significant contribution to global CO2 emissions.
 However, the ships are so large that on average more than 10,000 containers are shipped on one boat.
 As a result, container transport is relatively efficient.
 Container transport is regarded as much less harmful to the environment than air freight, but also as road transport over much shorter distances.
 By also ensuring that each container is fully packed, the ecological footprint of each item shipped is kept as low as possible.